rdkcentral/rdk-halif-test-device_settings/docs/pages/dsVideoDevice/ds-video-device_L3_TestProcedure.md

 - Iterating through supported display framerates:

   The test will repeat for different supported display framerates.
 Before that set the FRF mode to `Disable`.
-And, then on setting each framerates callback need to be triggered accordingly.
+And, then on setting each framerates pre and post change callbacks need to be triggered accordingly.

 - Completion and results: